Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 2 comments

-Carol Lincks says a couple of years ago
+Carol Lincks says 3 years ago

 Myeloma patient in remission.
 How long? ?
 Don’t know.
 Still live with it daily.
 God be with each of us with MM.